Inflectra/rapise-framework-examples/OpenMRS_API/README.md

     127.0.0.1   openmrs.demo
     ```

-1. Change SpiraTeam credentials in `Config.json`.
+1. Change SpiraTeam credentials in `Config.xlsx`.
 This will define values returned by `Global.GetProperty` across all tests in the framework.
+We set path to `Config.xlsx` in the root `User.js` file inside `TestPrepare` function.

 ![Config](img/EditConfig.png)